Application Process

 Adult clinics:

-Eating Disorders Patient Hospital Program with Dr. James Greenblatt.
-This program is part of the Walden Behavioral Care organization, which offers treatment for eating disorders to patients of all ages and sexes at 13 clinical locations.
-Our residents participate in treatment of adults with eating disorders through initial evaluations, pharmacotherapy, and multidisciplinary group treatments.
+Eating Disorders Program with Dr. James Greenblatt.
+PGY-3 residents rotate at an Inpatient facility in Dedham, MA associated with Walden Behavioral Care.
+This program is part of the Walden Behavioral Care organization, which offers outpatient, intensive outpatient, and inpatient treatment for eating disorders to patients of all ages at 13 clinical locations.
+Our residents participate in treatment of patients with eating disorders through initial evaluations, pharmacotherapy, and multidisciplinary group treatments.

 Child/Adolescent Clinics: